mike-yasnov/antibiotics-detection/README.md

 * API
 * APP

 **API** - This folder contains an API of this project.
 API was hosted on server.
+It was developed with FasrAPI.

 **APP** - This is a main folder of this project.
-There is a GUI
+There you can find a code of User Interface of this project.
+It uses post/get requests to connect with API.

 ## 🎈 Usage <a name="usage"></a>
 Create virtual environments